 About the designer

 I am a board game designer based in Birmingham, UK.
-I work as a Science teacher in local secondary schools.
+I work as a Science teacher in secondary schools.
 I discovered a love for board game design at the age of 18, when I set out to re-tell the entirety of ancient Greek mythology in a single board game.
-My favourite games to play are Dixit, Smallworld and Seven Wonders.
+I am an active member of the Birmingham Game Designers community.
+My favourite games to play are Dixit, Smallworld and Sushi Go.